Your cart

 In response to the mainstream spreading of a heavily southern-influenced sound with glossy-pop tones, the “digging wars” and the underground production game were oriented in the direction of subtraction.
 The trend spreads from NYC first and then upstate NY (Buffalo, anyone?), coming to Los Angeles (Alchemist was on the track, literally) and progressively to the rest of the world.

-After Marcberg dropped, the loud drums of boom-bap inheritance were mostly replaced by undressed loops from the most disparate sources, ranging mainly from the obscure soul, funk, and progressive rock records.
+After Marcberg dropped, the loud drums of boom-bap inheritance were mostly replaced by undressed loops from the most disparate sources, ranging mainly from obscure soul, funk, and progressive rock records.

 Originally brought to the forefront in the Nineties by RZA, in some of his Wu-Tang better days, and then also taken up by later innovators such as Madlib, the so-called “drumless” sound (actually the drums are present in the original loops, and artfully amalgamated in the sound texture) took on a new shape and direction.